©

 back to the Best-practices security page

 What are non-Administrator accounts?
-These types of user accounts don't have unlimited power over the computer.
+Non-Administrator accounts are allowed to use the computer's existing software, but they don't have unlimited power over the computer like an Administrator does.
 No one can shoot you with your own handgun if it has no ammunition, and likewise a non-Administrator account's inherent lack of power makes it MUCH more secure against viruses and spyware than using a Computer Administrator account.
-When Windows is installed, it makes you an Administrator to begin with, but you can change that if you want. skip to the setup instructions
+When Windows is installed, it has to make you an Administrator to begin with, but you can change that if you want. skip to the setup instructions

 What about older versions of Windows, like Windows Millenium Edition (WinME) or Windows 98?
-Windows ME and Windows 98 do not have this sort of account available.
+Windows ME and Windows 98 do not have non-Administrator accounts available.
 If you're reading this, you're evidently interested in keeping your computer secure, so my advice is to abandon WinME and Win98 or at least keep them isolated from networks or the Internet.
-The world has changed, friends.

 The user accounts on my Windows XP home computer.
 As you can see, I have one Administrator account and two Limited accounts.